leplusorg/docker-pgp-verify-jar/README.md

 docker run --rm leplusorg/pgp-verify-jar --keyserver=pgp.mit.edu org.leplus:ristretto:2.0.0 junit:junit:4.13.1
 ```

+> [!WARNING]
-**Note that this will show you the jar's signature information but if
+> Note that this will show you the jar's signature information but if
-you use a public keyserver, it doesn't provide any guarantee since
+> you use a public keyserver, it doesn't provide any guarantee since
-anybody can upload a key to a public keyserver and claim that it is
+> anybody can upload a key to a public keyserver and claim that it is
-owned by anyone (neither the name nor the email address associated
+> owned by anyone (neither the name nor the email address associated
-with the key are verified).**
+> with the key are verified).

 There are several solutions to this issue.
 If you have access to
 private keyserver hosting only trusted keys, you can simply use the